Khvicha Supatashvili: As a chess player

+As a chess coach

-In recent years Khvicha Supatashvili has rarely participated in chess tournaments, because he has begun his coaching career.
+In recent years, Khvicha Supatashvili has rarely participated in chess tournaments, because he has begun his coaching career.

 From 1995 to 2011 years, he was a personal coach of Maia Chiburdanidze and during this period of time, Chiburdanidze became a semifinalist of the Women's World Chess Championship for two times.

 As a result of being a head coach of the Georgian women's Olympic team, the team got the second place on The 34th Chess Olympiad in Istanbul.
-Since 2004, he was also working with the Georgian men's team.
-Concretely, he was working with Zurab Azmaiparashvili, Baadur Jobava, Giorgi Kacheishvili, Zviad Izoria, Mikheil Mchedlishvili, Levan Pantsulaia, Tamaz Gelashvili, Konstantine Shanava, David Jojua, Tornike Sanikidze, Giorgi Margvelashvili, David Arutinian, Merab Gagunashvili, Dawit Schengelia, Valeriane Gaprindashvili.
+Since 2004, he was also working with the Georgian men's team, concretely, with Zurab Azmaiparashvili, Baadur Jobava, Giorgi Kacheishvili, Zviad Izoria, Mikheil Mchedlishvili, Levan Pantsulaia, Tamaz Gelashvili, Konstantine Shanava, David Jojua, Tornike Sanikidze, Giorgi Margvelashvili, David Arutinian, Merab Gagunashvili, Dawit Schengelia, Valeriane Gaprindashvili.
 As for the women's team, except Maia Chiburdanidze, Supatashvili trained grandmasters – Nino Khurtsidze, Salome Melia, Lela Javakhishvili, Maia Lomineishvili, Meri Arabidze, Sopiko Khukhashvili, Natalia Edzgveradze.

-Since 2014, Supatashvili has been a personal trainer for one of the world's leading chess players - Nana Dzagnidze.
+Since 2014, Supatashvili has been a personal trainer for Nana Dzagnidze.
 Under training with Supatashvili, Dzagnidze showed the best result - 8 (eight) point from 9 (nine) at The 41st Chess Olympiad in 2014, on the women's first board.
 Also, in 2017, as a result of being the winner of the European Individual Championship in Riga and the winner of the World Blitz Chess Championship in Riyadh, Dzagnidze was nominated as a world's best female chess player.
 In 2019, on the European Team Chess Championship in Batumi, Georgia, she was the best on the women's first board.
 In 2020, Dzagnidze won FIDE Women's Grand Prix in Lausanne, Switzerland.